cityofaustin/Residential-Permitting/_glossary/garage-and-carport-exemptions.md

 ---
+term: "garage and carport exemption"
-term: "Garage and Carport Exemption"
+title: "Garage and Carport Exemption"

 short_definition: "An exemption permit given to a resident that allows them to build a garage or carport when it is more than the Floor to Area Ratio (FAR)."
 source_link: "https://www.austintexas.gov/sites/default/files/files/Planning/Applications_Forms/new_con_addtn_app_AWU.pdf"
 source_name: "New Construction Application"